Blackberry Simple Syrup

 Instructions

-- Place the blackberries, sugar, and water in a medium saucepan.
-Cook over medium heat until the blackberries break down into a pulp (if necessary, use a potato masher to mash the fruit) and the sugar dissolves.16 ounces blackberries1 cup granulated sugar½ cup water
+- Cook over medium heat until the blackberries break down into a pulp and the sugar dissolves.
+If necessary, use a potato masher to mash the fruit.

 - Remove from heat, and stir in the lemon juice.
 Strain through a fine mesh sieve to remove any thick parts.1 teaspoon freshly squeezed lemon juice